 You need to provide specific reasons for not being able to travel to your home country, or explain why your child, in particular, would suffer from the separation.
-If your child is a Swedish citizen, and therefore an EU citizen, this may be seen as a reason.
 You must also be able to substantiate your identity by means of a passport in the same way as if you had applied from abroad.